-I can’t remember if someone told me to buy hiking boots or if I just assumed that the conventional wisdom of wearing boots hiking made senses.
+I can’t remember if someone told me to buy hiking boots or if I just assumed that the conventional wisdom of wearing boots hiking made sense.

 “Tall hiking boots will help protect from snake bites,” they might say.
 Or, perhaps, “Hiking boots help support your ankles.”

-Today hiking boots have evolved well past their peers of old and are lighter, more comfortable, and more useful than many old-school versions.
+Today’s best hiking boots have evolved well past their peers of old and are lighter, more comfortable, and more useful than many old-school versions.

-- Salomon Men’s Quest 4D 2 GTX Hiking Boot
+- Salomon Quest 4D 2 GTX Boots

-- Vasque Men’s Breeze 2.0 Hiking Boot
+- Vasque Breeze 2.0 Boots

 - Asolo TPS 520 GV Men’s Hiking Boot